-(1) On December 31, 2019, the closing price of the Common Shares on the TSX was \$14.31 per Common Share.
-Value is calculated based on the difference between the market value of the Common Shares as at December 31, 2019 and the exercise price of the option.
+(1) On December 31, 2020, the closing price of the Common Shares on the TSX was \$14.86 per Common Share.
+Value is calculated based on the difference between the market value of the Common Shares as at December 31, 2020 and the exercise price of the option.

-(2) PSUs vest only on redemption.
+- (2) PSUs vest only on redemption.
 Share units that have not vested are PSUs.
-The closing price of the Common Shares on the TSX as at December 31, 2019 of \$14.31 per share was used to calculate the value.
-The payout value assumes an adjustment factor of 1.

-(3) Represents all unredeemed and vested RSUs.
-107,405 RSUs were vested and were unredeemed as of December 31, 2019.
-The closing price of the Common Shares on the TSX as at December 31, 2019 of \$14.31 per share was used to calculate the value.

-(4) Pursuant to the terms of the Stock Option Plan, for options that are scheduled to expire or terminate during or within 10 business days following a blackout period, the Expiry Date shall be the date that is the tenth business day following the date of expiry of the Blackout Period (the "Blackout Expiry Date").
-If a new Blackout Period is imposed prior to the Blackout Expiry Date, the Blackout Expiry Date shall be the date of expiry of the new Blackout Period.

-- (5) Share units that have not vested are 19,289 PSUs and 10,035 RSUs.
+The closing price of the Common Shares on the TSX as at December 31, 2020 of \$14.86 per share was used to calculate the value.
+The payout value assumes an adjustment factor of 1. - (3) Represents all unredeemed and vested RSUs.
+94,510 RSUs were vested and were unredeemed as of December 31, 2020.
+The closing price of the Common Shares on the TSX as at December 31, 2020 of \$14.86 per share was used to calculate the value. - (4) Pursuant to the terms of the Stock Option Plan, for options that are scheduled to expire or terminate during or within 10 business days following a blackout period, the Expiry Date shall be the date that is the tenth business day following the date of expiry of the Blackout Period (the "Blackout Expiry Date").
+If a new Blackout Period is imposed prior to the Blackout Expiry Date, the Blackout Expiry Date shall be the date of expiry of the new Blackout Period. - (5) Share units that have not vested are 19,076 PSUs and 15,952 RSUs.
 PSUs vest only on redemption.
-RSUs vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary of the grant date and the remaining 1/3 on the redemption date. - (6) Share units that have not vested are 3,750 PSUs and 1,556 RSUs.
+RSUs vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary of the grant date and the remaining 1/3 on the redemption date.
+(6) Represente 3, 124 PSUs that have vested - (6) Represents 3,124 RSUs that have vested. - (7) Share units that have not vested are 1,023 PSUs and 682 RSUs.
 PSUs vest only on redemption.
-RSUs vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary of the grant date and the remaining 1/3 on the redemption date. - (7) Share units that have not vested are 30,413 PSUs and 16,011 RSUs.
+RSUs vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary of the grant date and the remaining 1/3 on the redemption date. - (8) Represents 341 RSUs that have vested. - (9) Share units that have not vested are 3,579 PSUs, 2,386 RSUs and 40,000 DSUs.
 PSUs vest only on redemption.
 RSUs vest 1/3 on the first anniversary of the grant date, 1/3 on the second anniversary of the grant date and the remaining 1/3 on the redemption date.
+DSUs vest three years from the grant date. - (10) Represents 1,193 RSUs that have vested.

-Value Vested or Earned During the Financial Year Ended December 31, 2019
+Value Vested or Earned During the Financial Year Ended December 31, 2020

-The following table sets forth the details regarding the value vested or earned of incentive plan awards for each NEO for the financial year ended December 31, 2019.
+The following table sets forth the details regarding the value vested or earned of incentive plan awards for each NEO for the financial year ended December 31, 2020.